riplaboratory/Kanaloa/Projects/ObjectDetection/README.md

 if you move the WAM-V, then you should start seeing a screen similar to the one below.

 ![Lidar in Rviz](images/rviz-pc2-lidar.png)

+### Troubleshooting
++ If `numpy` module is not found, you can install it by doing `pip3 install numpy`
++ You may run into issues launching Gazebo due to a "symbol lookup error".
+If that is the case, run `sudo apt upgrade libignition-math2`

 ## Code Usage
 An example of how to interpret data can be found in `lidarMsgs.py`.
 Here is a small break down of what the code does: